 It is then not simply a matter of finding and fixing "misfits."
 It's real work.
-I am reminded of the essay, "The Perfection of Imperfection," by the architect Christopher Alexander, where he says:
+I am reminded of the words of the architect Christopher Alexander, in his essay "The Perfection of Imperfection":

 In our time, many of us have been taught to strive for an insane perfection that means nothing.
 To get wholeness, you must try instead to strive for this kind of perfection, where things that don't matter are left rough and unimportant, and the things that really matter are given deep attention.
 This is a perfection that seems imperfect.
 But it is a far deeper thing.